Fabrizio8535/amazon-clone/Amazon-Clone readme.txt

 -In Login.js, Imported the useHistory from "react-router-dom"
 - Implemented the redirecting upon successful signup and login.
 User get redirected to the main page of the application.

+-Added a new state called user = null (initial value) in reducer.js
+- added the set_user functionality that will set the users coming from the login page.
+-In App.js, created an useEffect (when App component mounts) to implement the sign in/sign out feature:
+If logged in, it dispatches the 'SET_USER' request with user as 'authUser' else dispatches 'SET_USER' with user as 'null'.
+- In Header.js, fixed a few things so UI looks better such as distinguishing between whether a user is logged in or not (by using conditional rendering.)